al3xive/test1/collections/_apireference/interval_based_thumbnails_with_WebVTT_file.md

 ---
 title: Interval-based Thumbnails
-position: 8
+position: 19
 request: /v1/create_token
-main_message: Example below specifies creation of 320x240 size thumbnails at each 30 seconds of a video.
-  Thumbnails and WebVTT file will be saved into the folder specified in “url” attribute of “destination” object.
+main_message: This method is responsible for creating an interval-based thumbnails.
+The example below demonstrates creation of 320x240 thumbnails at every 30 seconds of a video's timeline.
+Thumbnails and WebVTT file will be saved into the directory specified in the “url” attribute of “destination” object.

 request_examples:
   - code_block: |2-
       {
         "output" : "thumbnails",